qiime2/amplicon-docs/docs/explanations/experienced-researchers.md

 The second approach uses a machine learning classifier to assign likely taxonomies to reads, and can be used through [`classify-sklearn`](q2-method-feature-classifier-classify-sklearn).
 This method needs a pre-trained model to classify the sequences.
-You can either download one of the pre-trained taxonomy classifiers from our [data resources page](https://resources.qiime2.org), or train one yourself as described in [](#train-feature-classifier).
+You can either download one of the pre-trained taxonomy classifiers from our [data resources page](https://library.qiime2.org/data-resources), or train one yourself as described in [*Training feature classifiers with q2-feature-classifier*](https://docs.qiime2.org/2024.10/tutorials/feature-classifier/).[^new-classifier-training-docs-coming-soon]
 [`rescript`](xref:q2doc-library-target#q2-plugin-rescript) provides many utilities that can help you access and prepare data for use in building your own taxonomic reference databases and classifiers.

 ## Generating phylogenetic trees